-Research, Applications of physics in industry, development of new measurement methods, international science and education.
-Invited presenter to Asia/Pacific countries on industrial uses of neutrons.
+Research, Applications of physics in industry, international science and education.
+Invited presenter to Asia/Pacific countries.

 2005 - 2010 Principal Scientist

-Previously a senior scientist and scientist since 1980.
-Research team Leader in applying non-invasive techniques in industry.
+At earlier stages a senior scientist and scientist since 1980.
+Research team Leader in non-invasive techniques in particularly the meat processing industry.

 Sketch of Capabilities and Highlights

-- 'Linkedin' skills: physics, science, nuclear physics, research, electronics, R&D, radiation, teaching, materials science, solid state physics, and 11 others.
+- Skills (e.g. 'Linkedin' list): physics, science, nuclear physics, research, electronics, R&D, radiation, teaching, materials science, solid state physics, and 11 others.

-- Patentee in novel noninvasive methods for evaluating hidden compositions, densities, thicknesses and locations (owners GNS Science).
+- Patentee in novel noninvasive methods for evaluating hidden compositions, densities, thicknesses and locations (for GNS Science).

 - e.g. Patent US6678396 (2002) 'Method for non-invasive measurement of properties of meat', was basis for commercialisation success with partners.

-- Extensive international experience: presentations relating to fast neutrons, gamma-rays and x-rays in research.
+- International presentations relating to fast neutrons, gamma-rays and x-rays in research.

-- Regulatory matter expertise on issues regarding safe uses of radiation.
-Included training courses for 100 NZ Customs staff during the introduction of new scanners at NZ airports and seaports during 2003-2006.
-During that period I was a principal consultant to NZ Customs for selecting new scanning systems at airports and seaports;
+- Provided training courses for approximately 100 NZ Customs staff during the introduction of new scanners at NZ airports and seaports during 2003-2006.

-- 2006-2007.
-Representing NZ at IAEA technical meetings on detecting landmines at Vienna and Padua;
+- Representing NZ at IAEA international technical meetings on new methods for detecting landmines at Vienna (2006) and Padua (2007).

-- International physics journals publications (e.g. recent below and via researchgate link elsewhere on this page).
-International journal referee (radiation physics)
+- International physics journals publications - see Researchgate link elsewhere on this page.
+International journal referee (Radiation Physics).